 A lot of this work is a lot less “sexy” than rioting, or chaining oneself to a police station door to shut down their operations, but every bit of it is extremely important.
 If you can’t, or don’t want to be in the streets, that doesn’t at all mean that you and your work don’t matter.
 The struggle for a better world is reliant upon all of our best efforts, and there are ways for each and every one of us to contribute according to our abilities.

 Because tear gas is a commonly-used dispersal tactic all around the world, here is a primer containing all the basic information you need to deal with it before, during, and after exposure.

-- Tear gas is not actually a gas, but rather an aerosolized acidic particulate.
+- Tear gas is not actually a gas, but rather an aerosolized particulate.
 Basically, it’s burn-dust and propellant.
 It is designed to stick to mucus membranes (eyes, nose, mouth, throat) and hurt.

 - A damp towel, bandanna, or other cloth over the nose and mouth can greatly reduce the effects of tear gas.
 The tighter the weave of fabric, the more effective it will be.

 - Because tear gas burns, a mixture of liquid antacid and water (commonly referred to as LAW) can be applied to affected areas to rinse off the dust and neutralize the burning.
 Maalox, milk of magnesia, and actual milk are all commonly-used remedies.
 Milk of magnesia contains the highest concentration of antacid, is typically the least expensive per application, and doesn’t spoil.